The Midnight Move of Howard Hughes

 Hughes fought tooth and nail to keep TWA, even to the point of calling out the Rockefeller Trust as the true instigators of the plot against him in open session of Congress, but Hughes eventually lost this war against the Eastern Establishment.
 He responded by taking the half a billion dollars in buy-out in cash and moving to Las Vegas, where he intended to buy the state, a masterful plan well on its way to success.
 (Just as Onassis survived his assault by investing in Monte Carlo, Hughes wisely saw the Vegas casinos as the most secure way to insure profits.)
 Hughes already maintained one of the largest private security forces in the world.
 He picked Robert Maheu, formerly FBI, possibly CIA, as his underboss.

 One day, however, Hughes disappeared in the middle of the night.
 In an elaborately scripted getaway, dual caravans departed simultaneously to two airports, one of which held a drugged Hughes, the other, a decoy.
-The real Hughes was flown out of the country, eventually landing in the Bahamas, where he took up residency in a hotel owned by his business rival, Resorts International, a firm connected with both the mafia and the CIA.
+Both planes were flown out of the country, one eventually landing in the Bahamas, where the occupant took up residency in a hotel owned by Hughes’ business rival, Resorts International, a firm connected with both the CIA and the Sicilian men of honor.
 No one ever saw Hughes again.
 He did appear by phone once in what many people believe was a staged impersonation by a skilled actor.
-Likely he was maintained as a near vegetable until he finally wasted away.
+Likely he was maintained somewhere as a near vegetable until he finally wasted away.
 There was never any attempt for any independent agency to investigate Hughes’ sudden midnight move, forsaking a hotel he owned, to eventually live inside a hotel owned by his principle rival in the casino business.
 Maheu went to court convinced Hughes had been abducted by a conspiracy involving his Mormon staff, who had seized day-to-day operations away from Maheu and were rapidly replacing the entire top layer of all his corporations with Mormon controllers.
 Over the phone, the Hughes double accused Maheu of “stealing him blind,” as the excuse for his midnight move, but Maheu won a libel case after Hughes’s handlers failed to produce any evidence of theft whatsoever.
 Despite never having met Hughes in person, Maheu had been drawing a salary of $500,000 per year, the equivalent of several million a year today.